TITLE Immigration Support Coordinator

 9. Contributes to the overall success of International Services by providing excellent customer service to F-1 Students and J-1 Students and Scholars.

-The Assistant Director, International Services-Immigration Support is supervised by the Director of International Services and may supervise full-time employees, graduate assistants, and student employees.
+The Immigration Support Coordinator is supervised by the Director of International Services and may supervise full-time employees, graduate assistants, and student employees.

 OFFICE OF HUMAN RESOURCES

 Factor 1: Professional Knowledge, Skill, and Technical Mastery